deepanshs/mrsimulator/docs/introduction/getting_started.rst

 as a CSDM object in each Method object.
 For more information on the CSDM (Core Scientific Dataset Model), see the `csdmpy documentation
 <https://csdmpy.readthedocs.io/en/stable/>`__.
 There is an additional class,
-:ref:`signal_processing_documentation`, for applying various post-simulation signal processing operations to CSDM dataset objects.
+:ref:`signal_processor_documentation`, for applying various post-simulation signal processing operations to CSDM dataset objects.
 All objects can be serialized.
 We adopt the `Javascript Object Notation (JSON) <https://www.json.org>`__ as the file-serialization format for the